-- Provide technical leadership in planning, management, and implementation of biodiversity conservation and management activities at multiple Wind Farm sites. - Represent ACWA Power on Scientific Advisory Committee during meetings with regards to adaptive management and communication with third parties. - Undertake monitoring and evaluation of ongoing biodiversity conservation and management activities to track progress. - Coordinate preparation of policy recommendations and position papers to strengthen biodiversity conservation to achieve targets for No Net Loss and/or Net Gain of species identified in the BAP and associated Plans. - Prepare Executive Reports for ACWA Power and Lenders. - Prepare annual and quarterly work plans, budgets, and technical reports on biodiversity conservation and management activities as part of the overall Biodiversity program planning and reporting cycle. - Coordinate with E&S Manager on implementation of relevant environmental and social management plans.
+- Provide technical leadership in planning, management, and implementation of biodiversity conservation and management activities at multiple Wind Farm sites. - Represent ACWA Power on Scientific Advisory Committee during meetings with regards to adaptive management and communication with third parties. - Undertake monitoring and evaluation of ongoing biodiversity conservation and management activities to track progress. - Coordinate preparation of policy recommendations and position papers to strengthen biodiversity conservation to achieve targets for No Net Loss and/or Net Gain of species identified in the BAP and associated Plans. - Prepare Executive Reports for ACWA Power and Lenders. - Prepare annual and quarterly work plans, budgets, and technical reports on biodiversity conservation and management activities as part of the overall Biodiversity program planning and reporting cycle.

-- Visit the Wind Farm sites during construction and operational phases to review ongoing biodiversity monitoring and management programmes being undertaken by EPC/PC/O&M and evaluate adequacy of resources. - During operation, the Biodiversity Manager will be responsible for contracting Wind Wildlife Specialist as needed to support with fatality monitoring, shut down on demand, etc. - The Biodiversity Manager will be responsible for contracting a field team responsible for carcass search and livestock management implementation.
+- Coordinate with E&S Manager on implementation of relevant environmental and social management plans. - Visit the Wind Farm sites during construction and operational phases to review ongoing biodiversity monitoring and management programmes being undertaken by EPC/PC/O&M and evaluate adequacy of resources. - During operation, the Biodiversity Manager will be responsible for contracting Wind Wildlife Specialist as needed to support with fatality monitoring, shut down on demand, etc. - The Biodiversity Manager will be responsible for contracting a field team responsible for carcass search and livestock management implementation.

-9.1.2 Project Company (Accountable Party)
+9.1.2 Projects Companies (Accountable Party)

-The Project Company will designate an E&S Manager who will have overall accountability for environmental and social management, compliance and implementation of related Project Company policies.
+The Bash 52MW WF and Bash 500MW WF Projects Companies will share the same E&S team.
+As such, the designated E&S Manager will have the overall accountability for environmental and social management, compliance and implementation of related policies for both Projects.

-The roles & responsibilities of the Project Company E&S Manager are outlined below
+The roles & responsibilities of the Projects Companies E&S team under both Projects are outlined below: